AU-CDS/assignment-3---rnns-for-text-generation-Emma-Marie/README.md

 In the ```utils``` folder there is a script called ```requirement_functions.py```, which are imported into my two main scripts.
 The functions in this requirement_functions.py script is developed in class.

 ## References
-"New York Times Comments", New York Times, from Kaggle
+"New York Times Comments", New York Times, Kaggle: https://www.kaggle.com/datasets/aashita/nyt-comments